mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 test_embedding = embeddings.embed_query("The quick brown fox jumps over the lazy little dogs")
 ```

-Have a look at the contents of `test_embedding`, you should see a large array of numbers.
+Have a look at the contents of `test_embedding`, it's a large array of numbers.

 ```python
 print(test_embedding)
 ```

-An interesting note, if you look at its length, the value is always the same, no matter what text you passed to the embedding model.
-In the case of ADA 002 model, the value is 1536, which is the number of dimensions (relationships as you'll recall) that the model represents its tokens in.
+An interesting note, if we look at its length, the value is always the same, no matter what text we passed to the embedding model.
+In the case of ADA 002 model, the value is 1536, which is the number of dimensions (relationships as discussed earlier) that the model represents its tokens in.

 ```python
 len(test_embedding)